aglee/appkido/README.md

 Model classes: token items
 --------------------------
-The fundamental model object in AppKiDo is an AKTokenItem, or simply "token item", or simply "item".
-AKTokenItem is an abstract base class that represents a Cocoa API construct.
+The fundamental model object in AppKiDo is an AKToken, or simply "token item", or simply "item".
+AKToken is an abstract base class that represents a Cocoa API construct.
 It corresponds to the Token entity in the docset's Core Data store.

 Here are the API constructs represented in AppKiDo, and their corresponding item classes: